hashgraph/stablecoin-studio/contracts/README.md

 - **The Factory** : Smart contracts encapsulating the complexity of the creation of new stable coins.
 - **The Stable Coin** : Smart contracts that are deployed by the factory, exposing the functionalities and services of the stable coin solution and interacting with an underlying token.

-In order to create stable coins, the Factory must be deployed first.
-Once deployed, creating stable coins will be as simple as invoking the "createStableCoin" method of the Factory.
+In order to create stable coins, a Factory and a HederaERC20 contracts must be deployed first.
+Once deployed, creating stable coins will be as simple as invoking the "deployStableCoin" method of the Factory passing the token basic information and the HederaERC20 contract address as input arguments.

-> IoBuilders will provide a common Factory for everbody to use.
-The address of the Factory Proxy contract is hardcoded in the SDK module.
+> IoBuilders will provide a common Factory and HederaERC20 contracts for everbody to use.
+The addresses of the Factory Proxy and the HederaERC20 contracts are hardcoded in the SDK module.

 ## Deploy Factory
 If you want to deploy your own Factory contract do the following steps: